Saint anthony

 I am respectful and adapt to the local culture, honoring their mores and traditions.
 I research the destination before I leave, learn the words for please and thank you first, wear appropriate clothes, and follow the rules (even though usually I don't find doing so very fun

 And finally I just try not to be a dick.
 I'm a guest in someone else's home and I try to be conscientious and kind.
-I don't litter, l always ask people for permission to take their photos, and I try to be aware of and rectify any power imbalances that may arise as the result of global wealth disparity.
+I don't litter, l always ask people for permission to take their photos, and I try to be aware of and rectify any power imbalances that may arise as the result of global wealth disparity

 "It seems that the more places I see and experience, the bigger I realize the world to be.
 The more I become aware of, the more I realize how relatively little I know of it, how many places I have still to go, how much more there is to learn.
+Maybe that's enlightenment enough-to know that there is no final resting place of the mind, no moment of smug clarity.
+Perhaps wisdom, at least for me, means realizing how small I am, and unwise, and how far I have yet to go.”—Anthony Bourdain